JFF-Bohdan/tamaku/README.md

 - `--input-file ./data/small_data.txt` - path to input file
 - `--output-file ./results/small_data.txt` - path to output file

+Optionally you can use `--processes-count <num_processes>` to specify how many processes will be used to process input file. if not specified all CPU cores would be used.

 In case if zip-compressed file will be provided as input file, tool will automatically decompress it in a temporary folder, process it and then delete temporary folder.